 I’m enjoying all the different roles at Emmaus, doing a bit of everything.
 I mainly work in Emmaus House sorting clothing and bric-a-brac donations and talking to customers.
 The work that Emmaus provides makes me feel like I have a purpose, keeps me busy, and makes the day go quick.
 The best part is knowing that working isn’t just helping me – it helps the other companions and the community too, which is what makes it meaningful.

 The environment of Emmaus is amazing too.
 The staff and other companions are extremely supportive and since being here, Emmaus has organised getting me on a drug and alcohol programme in Norwich.
-As of the beginning of August 2019, I am 82 days clean and sober.
+I am now clean and sober for more than a year.
 The extra support has been so good for me and every week I’m in an environment with other people trying to do the same as me, it feels safe, and everyone is honest and open.
 Of course, I do have cravings, several daily sometimes, or I might struggle when walking past a shop, but I just think of Emmaus and know I’ll be okay when I get back here.
 I have also been meeting with Stacey from Heart of the Matter, who visits the communities to have sessions with companions.
 She has been absolutely amazing and pivotal in helping me feel valued.

 Emmaus is more than just a place to live.
 We all eat together, both staff and companions, and Eamon, who is another companion at Emmaus, cooks amazing food which really brings everyone together.
 Its not forced either, sometimes people take their plates to their room and that’s okay, but eating together feels nourishing, nurturing and healing.
 It really does make a difference to morale and I haven’t eaten this well since before I developed an eating disorder at the age of 10.